yanntrividic/glass-computer-vision/README.md

 ## Run the program
 Once the JAR file is downloaded from the `tags` section of this page, open a terminal and change your directory to the folder where the file is.
 In this folder, you must have a `img` folder with the same architecture as described in the Contents section.
 You can of course use ours, but don't hesitate using your own pics with your own labels.

-To run the file, execute the following command : `java -jar FILENAME.jar`.
+To run the file, execute the following command : `java -jar glasscv-1.0.jar`.
 By doing so, the program starts and loads the training dataset.
 You can change the image set by adding a parameter at the end of the command.
 Three possibilities are available : `train` for the training set, `validation` for the validation set, `test` for the testing set.

-For example, if you want to see the unbiased results of our program, please use this command `java -jar FILENAME.jar test` and see how we did for yourself.
+For example, if you want to see the unbiased results of our program, please use this command `java -jar glasscv-1.0.jar test` and see how we did for yourself.

 ## User instructions